Challenge-Based Learning (CBL)

-In Challenge-Based Learning (CBL), groups of 7 to 8 students work on solving realistic problems.
-They do this is project groups and follow mostly the ‘Seven design phases approach.
-Each group is supervised by a tutor, who monitors the progress of the group process.
-The tutor is a master student who has experience with CBL’s.
+In Challenge-Based Learning (CBL), groups of 5 to 8 students work on solving realistic problems.
+They do this in project groups and follow mostly the ‘Seven design phases approach’.

-We are altering our CBL’s one by one to CBL’s (Challenge based learning) which have a more open character.
+We are altering our Design Based Learning courses one by one to CBLs which have a more open character.
 The outcome and the way that the project question is executed is not fixed.
 The students have more freedom in using different options to design and test their products.
-So in the first and second year the student will experience one CBL.
+In some CBLs, students also collaborate with external stakeholders.

 Directly to